bash-j/mikey_nodes/README.md

 The upscale_by setting is how large you want the final image to be before it runs the last base sampler over the image.
 A value of 1 will output the original image size.
 2 will be 2x the size of the original.

 The highres_strength setting allows you to control this.
 Dial it down if you are still getting scrambled images, or turn it up if you want to add more detail.

+## Style Conditioner

+This chonky node is for injecting the style prompt into your conditioner by averaging the conditioner passed through the node.

+A strength value of 0.5 would be even split between the conditioner passed in and the style selected.

 ## Empty Latent Ratio Select SDXL